Pat Robertson controversies: Comments about spousal abuse

-Comments on Young Earth creationism
+Comments about Young Earth creationism

-In November 2012, a viewer of The 700 Club wrote that one of her biggest fears was that her children and husband would not go to heaven "because they question why the Bible could not explain the existence of dinosaurs."
+In November 2012, a viewer of The 700 Club wrote that one of her biggest fears was that her children and her husband would not go to heaven "because they question why the Bible could not explain the existence of dinosaurs."

-Before answering the question, Robertson acknowledged the statement was controversial by saying, "I know that people will probably try to lynch me when I say this."
+Before he answered the question, Robertson acknowledged the fact that the statement was controversial by saying, "I know that people will probably try to lynch me when I say this."
 He then replied: "You go back in time, you've got radiocarbon dating.
 You got all these things, and you've got the carcasses of dinosaurs frozen in time out in the Dakotas.
 They're out there.
 So, there was a time when these giant reptiles were on the Earth, and it was before the time of the Bible.
 So, don't try and cover it up and make like everything was 6,000 years.
 That's not the Bible.
 If you fight science, you're going to lose your children, and I believe in telling them the way it was."

 Young Earth creationist and director of Answers in Genesis, Ken Ham responded to Robertson's commentary by saying: "Not only do we have to work hard to not let our kids be led astray by the anti-God teaching of the secularists, we have to work hard to not let them be led astray by compromising church leaders like Pat Robertson.
 Pat Robertson gives more fodder to our enemies."
 Ham said, referring to secularists and atheists who applauded Robertson online for his statements.
 He went on to say that, "Such leaders — including Pat Robertson — have a lot to answer to the Lord for one day, such leaders are guilty of putting stumbling blocks in the way of kids and adults in regards to believing God's word and the Gospel."

-In May 2014, Robertson responded to a caller regarding the age of the earth: "You have to be deaf, dumb and blind to think that this Earth that we live in only has 6,000 years of existence, it just doesn't, I'm sorry ...
+In May 2014, Robertson responded to a caller regarding the age of the Earth: "You have to be deaf, dumb and blind to think that this Earth that we live in only has 6,000 years of existence, it just doesn't, I'm sorry ...
 To deny the clear record that's there before us makes us looks silly ...
 There's no way that all this that you have here took place in 6,000 years, it just couldn't have been done, couldn't possibly have been done."

-Once again, Ham vociferously criticized Robertson's remarks saying: "Pat Robertson illustrates one of the biggest problems we have today in the church-people like Robertson compromise the Word of God with the pagan ideas of fallible men!"
+Once again, Ham vociferously criticized Robertson's remarks by saying: "Pat Robertson illustrates one of the biggest problems we have today in the church-people like Robertson compromise the Word of God with the pagan ideas of fallible men!"
 Ham went on to say: "Pat Robertson is not upholding the Word of God with his ridiculous statements -- he is undermining the authority of the Word."